Back

 Suitable for

 ❌ However, XP may not be the best fit for projects in highly regulated industries or those with rigid, non-negotiable requirements.
 It may not be suitable for projects with fixed timelines that require a lot of documentation and planning.
-Teams accustomed to traditional methodologies may resist the changes associated with XP, such as pair programming and frequent interaction with the product owner.
+Teams accustomed to traditional software development methodologies may resist the changes associated with XP, such as pair programming and frequent interaction with the product owner.

 Rapid application development (RAD)

 Rapid application development is an iterative software development methodology that prioritizes speedy development and frequent prototyping.
 It is used to quickly produce functional software apps.
-RAD is a progressive development model that focuses on user feedback and collaboration, to speed up project delivery and avoid expensive changes.
+RAD is a progressive development model that focuses on user feedback and collaboration to speed up project delivery and avoid expensive changes.

 RAD uses rapid development tools and frameworks, often relying on visual development environments to accelerate the creation of software.
 Under this methodology, regular user testing and collaboration together ensure that software meets user expectations.

-Let’s get back to RAD.
 Here’s a flowchart that shows how rapid application development happens:

 The workflow of the rapid application development methodology

-The RAD methodology
+The rapid application development methodology

 Pros